 The Bizarre History of Fad Diets

-Featuring the paleo diet, the first diet pills, tapeworms, and arsenic…
+Featuring the liquor diet, the first diet pills, tapeworms, arsenic, and other crazy weight loss crazes…

 We live in a diet-obsessed society.
 I started my first weight loss plan during my pre-teen years when I felt fat for the first time.
 Constantly switching from fad diet to fad diet, I was hoping that this would one be the key to weight loss.
 It didn’t take me long to notice that everyone seemed to be an expert in dieting – in fact, it seemed that everybody was on a diet at all times.